Ways to Give

 Rhode Island Hospital should be identified as the beneficiary of your fundraiser.
 A potential event name could be: "Walk for Kids benefiting Rhode Island Hospital," but NOT “Rhode Island Hospital Walk for Kids.”

 Can I designate where my fundraising money goes in the hospital?

 Yes.
-There is a list of the common areas that community fundraisers support.
+There is a list of the common hospital programs and services that community fundraisers typically support.
 If you have another area of interest, we can discuss that option as well.

 How do I plan a fundraiser?

 Organization and support of others to help with the many tasks for your fundraiser are key elements.
 We suggest you set up a budget and fundraising goal.
 We can help with some guidance and support along the way.

 Can someone from Rhode Islasnd Hospital attend and/or speak at my fundraiser or committee meetings?